Applying the SPHERE Model to Support Trauma Recovery and Assist with Well-Being

 • Describe how to support the development of a healthy self-relationship and interpersonal relationships.

-Dr Nicki Weld is a senior lecturer at the University of Auckland and Director of CNZN Ltd, New Zealand, which provides international and national training, facilitation, and professional supervision.
-Nicki has worked for in a variety of social service and child protection roles, including professional leader for social work in general health, senior social worker, supervisor, senior child protection trainer, and as a national social work advisor within the New Zealand government sector and non -government sector.
+Nicki Weld, Ph.D., is a senior lecturer at the University of Auckland and the director of CNZN Ltd., New Zealand.
+Over the past 30 years, Weld, a native of Aotearoa (Maori New Zealand), has worked in a variety of human services and child protection roles, including as a professional leader for social work in general health, a senior social worker, a supervisor, a senior child protection trainer and a national social work advisor within the New Zealand government and non-government sectors.
+Weld is the author of several human services publications and the primary creator of the internationally applied Three Houses tool.

 CEUs